Draft Emergency Ambulance Contract

 21. RESOLUTION OF DISPUTES (ALTERNATIVE JUDICIAL REMEDIES)

 Option A – Judicial Jurisdiction: In disputes arising from this contract , the Enforcement Offices and Courts of … shall have jurisdiction; Turkish Law shall apply.
+Option B – Administrative Jurisdiction: If the contract is deemed to be of an administrative nature , the Administrative Courts of … shall have jurisdiction in resolving disputes .

 22. AMENDMENT AND INTEGRITY